Mosaic ceiling of the Florence Baptistery: History

 Producing the mosaics was a difficult and expensive undertaking.
-The Arte di Calimala was responsible for decorating and maintaining the Baptistery and in 1271 it signed an agreement with the canons to start decorating the interior of the dome, though it is now thought that the mosaics on the portion nearest the lantern may have been begun in 1228 by the same Jacopo, soon after the "scarsella" (rectangular apse) was completed.
-The works continued until the start of the 14th century, ending around 1330, as reported by a passage in the work of Giovanni Villani.
+The Arte di Calimala was responsible for building and maintaining the Baptistery.
+The guild of all merchants in wholesale trade at the time (which later was reduced to the wool importers and retailers), is first documented in 1183, but already powerful, as it was not only responsible for the babtistery works (Opera di San Giovanni), but also for the hospital of Sant' Eusebio and the Opera di San Miniato al Monte. and in 1271 the guild signed an agreement with the canons to start decorating the interior of the dome, though it is now thought that the mosaics on the portion nearest the lantern may have been begun in 1228 by the same Jacopo, soon after the chancel was completed.
+The works continued until the start of the 14th century, ending around 1330, as reported by the Florentine chronicler Giovanni Villani.

 According to Vasari the earliest mosaics was by Andrea Tafi, a semi-legendary figure, who produced the angelic hierarchies and the Pantocrator assisted by Apollonio, a Greek he had met in Venice.
 He attributed the rest of the work to Gaddo Gaddi.
-It is impossible to confirm Vasari's account, though the earliest mosaics are also the most similar to those in San Marco Basilica, Santa Maria Assunta Basilica, other Venetian locations and Rome's San Paolo fuori le Mura, where the Venetian masters also worked after being summoned by Pope Honorius III in 1218.
+It is impossible to confirm Vasari's account, though the earliest mosaics are also the most similar to those in San Marco Basilica, Santa Maria Assunta in Torcello, other Venetian locations and Rome's San Paolo fuori le Mura, where the Venetian masters also worked after being summoned by Pope Honorius III in 1218.

-Most art historians now attribute the compositions to a number of Tuscan artists but their realisation to mosaicists from Venice or the eastern Mediterranean.
-Stylistic analogies with painted works enable links with the best 13th century masters, their collaborators, Giotto and the 'proto-Giottists' such as the so-called Last Master of the Baptistery identified by Roberto Longhi.
+Most art historians now attribute the designs to a number of Tuscan artists but their realisation to mosaicists from Venice or the eastern Mediterranean.
+Stylistic analogies with painted works enable links with the best 13th century masters, their collaborators, Giotto and precursors of his style such as the so-called Last Master of the Baptistery identified by Roberto Longhi.
 The works have been under almost constant restoration from the late 14th century onwards, with particularly notable schemes occurring in 1402, 1481, 1483–1499 (overseen by Alesso Baldovinetti, who was made "official restorer of the mosaic decoration"), 1781–1782 (general cleaning), 1821–1823 (dealing with serious damage in the area of Stories of Noah) and 1898–1907 (massive reintegration).